swaptacular/swpt_accounts/protocol.rst

   the prepared transfer and abandon the first account (which at that point would be significantly in red).

-  Also, note that when a `PrepareTransfer`_ request is being processed, it can not be predicted what amount will be available on sender's account when the prepared transfer gets committed.
+  Also, when a `PrepareTransfer`_ request is being processed, it can not be predicted what amount will be available on sender's account when the prepared transfer gets committed.
 Therefore, when server implementations sent a `PreparedTransfer`_ message, the values of ``demurrage_rate`` and ``gratis_period`` fields MUST be set correctly, to inform the client (the coordinator) what the most pessimistic scenario is.
 In this regard, keep in mind that the interest rate on the sender's account can change significantly between transfer's preparation and transfer's commit.
 Therefore, the value of ``demurrage_rate`` should reflect the most negative interest rate that is possible to occur.
 The value of ``gratis_period`` SHOULD be chosen so as to allow clients to easily zero out their accounts, even when the interest rate on them is negative.

 FinalizedTransfer